Jennifer Hudson Is ‘Courtside Cute’ While Enjoying A Night Out With Common

 “The @laclippers were clipping away!” the talk show host captioned her images.

-While J-Hud’s fans show love for her look in her comment section, they also took notice of her missing plus one.
+While J-Hud’s fans showed love for her look in her comments section, they also took notice of her missing plus one.
 “Unt Unt Jennifer we wanna see you and your mannnnnn 😂😂,” said one commentor.

 Jennifer Hudson and Common’s romance rumors continue.

-As previously reported, despite rumors, speculation, and questions from the media, Jennifer and Common have kept the official status of their relationship private.
-But pictures and captures of the cute couple only add “fuel to the fire.”
+As previously reported, despite rumors, speculation and questions from the media, Jennifer and Common have kept the official status of their relationship private.
+But pictures of the cute couple only add “fuel to the fire.”

 Later, Jennifer was asked again about her relationship when interviewing with CBS in November 2023.
 CBS anchor Gayle King asked, “Personally, is Jennifer doing well?
 Word on the street is that you are very happy.”